EricKeenan/EricKeenan.github.io/README.md

 You can find me on Twitter [@EricKeenanCU](https://twitter.com/EricKeenanCU) and if you like, take a look at my [CV](https://drive.google.com/file/d/1ySf7i-YbFlgqOT8E7SNSnuSEPYJA-SFp/view).

 # Education
+Doctor of Philosophy, Atmospheric and Oceanic Sciences, University of Colorado (Anticipated 2023).
+Advised by Dr. Jan Lenaerts.

-Bachelor of Science, Earth and Space Sciences: Physics, University of Washington (2017)
+Bachelor of Science, Earth and Space Sciences: Physics, University of Washington (2017).
+Advised by Dr. Jessica Lundquist.

 # Publications
 Lundquist, J. D., C. Chickadel, N. Cristea, W. R. Currier, B. Henn, **E. Keenan**, and J. Dozier, 2018, Separating snow and forest temperatures with thermal infrared remote sensing, Remote Sensing of the Environment, 209, 7640779. https://doi.org/10.1016/j.rse.2018.03.001